Wedge locality and asymptotic commutativity: Conclusion

-Theorem~3 shows, in particular, that the $n$-particle scattering states can be defined for the deformed fields in the usual way~\cite{BLOT,J}.
-For their interpretation based on the property of wedge locality, we refer to~\cite{GL1,GL2,L11}.
-In concluding we note that an analogous deformation can be performed on nonlocal quantum fields initially defined on $S^\beta$, where $\beta<1$, and subject to the asymptotic commutativity condition.
-Analogues of Theorems~2 and 3 can be shown to hold in this case too, and this implies the existence of asymptotic scattering states.
+Theorem~\ref{T3} shows, in particular, that incoming and outgoing $n$-particle scattering states can be defined for the deformed interacting fields in four-dimensional spacetime in the usual way~\cite{BLOT,J} without appealing to the wedge locality.
+In the case of lower dimensions it should be combined with Hepp's idea~\cite{H} of using the so-called non-overlapping scattering states.
+In fact, to prove the existence of the $\theta$-dependent asymptotic states, it suffices to use a weaker version of Theorem~\ref{T3} which employs test functions with compact support in momentum space and shows a decrease faster than any power of $1/R$, but the strong version~\eqref{5.9} is essential to understanding the analytic properties of the corresponding S-matrix.
+The construction of the scattering matrix is a more subtle and complicated problem which will be discussed in detail in a subsequent paper.
+A preliminary analysis shows that the arguments used for this purpose in~\cite{GL1,GL2,L11} can be adapted to asymptotic commutativity.
+Then it makes sense to consider a wider class of deformations, not necessarily preserving the wedge locality.
+In this connection, it is worth noting that an analogous deformation can be performed on nonlocal quantum fields defined initially on $S^\beta$, where $\beta<1$, and subject to the asymptotic commutativity condition.
+Analogues of Theorems~\ref{T2} and \ref{T3} can be shown to hold in this case too, and this implies the existence of asymptotic scattering states.